chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [R] feat: Toggle skip marker from test panel
 - [R] feat: Add "from None" to exception if no err is provided, modify if "err/" or so is added later
 - [ ] feat: Replace expected with actual test outcome

 ## Completed Tasks (newest first)

+- [x] feat: Toggle skip marker from test panel
 - [-] feat: Intention: Make function abstract (add @abc.abstractmethod or @abstractmethod)
 - [x] feat: Remove "Update usages" quick fix menu
 - [x] feat: Jump from test to test node